Faustin Birindwa

-As Prime Minister, Birindwa attempted to deal with the economic crisis.
-He announced monetary reform and instituted a new currency in September 1993, with anyone who refused to accept the currency facing imprisonment.
-Nonetheless, inflation by the end of the year was estimated at 9,000 percent.
-He attempted to hold elections but was stifled by supporters of Étienne Tshisekedi, who claimed he was the legitimate prime minister.
-In 1994, after a decision by the Haut Conseil de la Republique/Parlement du Transition, Birindwa stepped down as prime minister.
+As prime minister, Birindwa attempted to deal with the economic crisis.
+He announced monetary reform and instituted a new currency in September 1993.
+Nonetheless, inflation by the end of the year was estimated at 90 percent.
+In 1994, after a decision by the Haut Conseil de la Republique/Parlement de Transition, Birindwa stepped down as prime minister.
 He was succeeded by Kengo Wa Dondo, whose election in June 1994 was controversial among the opposition.
-Birindwa died on 29 April 1999 in Italy of a heart attack.
+Birindwa died on 29 April 1999 in Italy.